-To help ensure the former I’d done my old trick of marking the throttle to see at a glance how open it is.
+To help ensure the former I’d done my old trick of marking the throttle (right) to see at a glance how open it is.
 In a headwind or on a gentle upgrade it’s possible to not realise you’re unnecessarily WFO, bogging the motor and possibly wasting fuel.

 So when I left Phoenix I was on the original heavy but quiet pipe, the non-standard air box holes taped up but with the EKJ programmer unmodified (i.e.: still set at Stage 1 settings).
 I kind of hoped the ECU might deal with it, but realistically expected the bike to run rich now it was ‘choked up’ to near original specs.
 Heading into Nevada against strong winds, sudden increases in elevation, a full payload and little experience of what was normal, it was hard to tell how the bike was running but it didn’t feel fabulous.
-After a couple of days blown around at 55mph and with mpg as low as 42US (50UK) and even just 54US (65UK) while coasting 5000 feet down to Death Valley and dirt road plodding, I was ready to try something else.
+After a couple of days blown around at 55mph and with mpg as low as 42US (50UK) and even just 54US (65UK) while coasting 5000 feet down to Death Valley and dirt road plodding, I was ready to try something and improve things.

-I could have left it at that, but preferred to tape up the non-standard air box holes to preserve the air filter which was already a little grubby, having followed Al on his KLX250 and Christian on his KTM950 along dusty dirt trails for a couple of hours.
+I could have left it at that, but preferred to tape up the non-standard air box holes to preserve the air filter which was already a little grubby (right), having followed Al on his KLX250 and Christian on his KTM950 along dusty dirt trails for a couple of hours.
 This of course would require leaning out the EJK programmer which was initially confounding; I’d not come across these ‘black boxes’ before.

-Only now it’s done by simply pressing buttons on a ‘black box’ to tune three fuelling modes: cruising; acceleration and WFO – as well as the rpm ‘switch’ point between those modes.
-Importantly the EJK (gen. 3) only increases fuel delivery (richens) – it does not lean out the Honda’s original settings which as e all know, for emissions purposes are probably lean enough like most new bikes these days.
+Only now it’s done by simply pressing buttons on a black box to tune three fuelling modes: cruising; acceleration and WFO – as well as the rpm ‘switch’ point between those modes.
+Importantly the EJK (Gen. 3) only increases fuel delivery (richens) – it does not lean out the Honda’s original settings which as we all know are probably leaner than a kangaroo steak.

 It took me a while to get my head around modulating the EJK, not wanting to bugger up the settings and end up with the CRF running like a tractor.
 The online guidelines, videos and users’ versions were a little unclear or contradictory, but once you’re pretty sure what to do, it’s easier than most TV remotes.
-One source of confusion is the so-called ‘yellow’ light mode (acceleration) which is more orangey-red (picture above left) although red (wide open, max power) is clearly red.
+One source of confusion is the so-called ‘yellow’ light mode (acceleration) which is more orangey-red (left) although red (wide open, max power) is clearly red.

 An email to Dobeck who make EJKs (my red unit is branded ‘FMF’ but is an EJK) came back with a very quick response suggesting: 1.5, 1.5, 2.5 and with the switch points unmodified.